 - Apply year-End update for 2013 prior to closing the year.
 This can be run before or after the last payroll, but before closing the year

 - Close the Year, which creates the Year End Wage File.
 You can utilize the Social Security Administration’s (SSA) Accuwage to verify SSN’s and errors

 - Apply Tax Table Update after closing the year

 - Provide W-2s to Employees by January 31

 - File W-3 and W-2’s to SSA by February 28

 You will need to close both the fiscal year and the calendar year.
-Fiscal year closing your financial information including inventory, receivables, payables and fixed assets.
-Calendar year closes your tax information such as payroll, 1099’s, interest paid and sales tax.
-The modules you will need to close include: sales tax, inventory, receivables management, payables management, fixed assets, payroll, any third-party/ISV applications, general ledger and any analytical accounting.
+Fiscal year closing your financial information including inventory, receivables, payables, and fixed assets.
+The calendar year closes your tax information such as payroll, 1099’s, interest paid and sales tax.
+The modules you will need to close include: sales tax, inventory, receivables management, payables management, fixed assets, payroll, any third-party/ISV applications, general ledger, and any analytical accounting.

 Now is the best time to budget an upgrade for next year if you’re not on the latest version of GP.
 If you’re currently on Microsoft Dynamics GP 2010, this is the last year that year-end will be supported.
 Getting those updated tax tables and law changes are vital to a successful year-end close.